tatumio/tatum-php/docs/Api/XRPApi.md

 <h4>10 credits per API call.</h4>

-<p> <p>Create / Update / Delete XRP trust line between accounts to transfer private assets.
+ Create / Update / Delete XRP trust line between accounts to transfer private assets.
 By creating trustline for the first time, the asset is created automatically and can be used in the transactions.
  Account setting rippling must be enabled on the issuer account before the trust line creation to asset work correctly.
 Creating a trust line will cause an additional 5 XRP to be blocked on the account.

  This operation needs the private key of the blockchain address.
 Every time the funds are transferred, the transaction must be signed with the corresponding private key.
 No one should ever send it's own private keys to the internet because there is a strong possibility of stealing keys and loss of funds.
 In this method, it is possible to enter privateKey or signatureId.
 PrivateKey should be used only for quick development on testnet versions of blockchain when there is no risk of losing funds.
 In production, <a href="https://github.com/tatumio/tatum-kms" target="_blank">Tatum KMS</a> should be used for the highest security standards, and signatureId should be present in the request.
-Alternatively, using the Tatum client library for supported languages.</p>
+Alternatively, using the Tatum client library for supported languages.

 ### Example